 This state is also among the best for both state and private education facilities and challenges Kerala to have India’s highest literacy rate.
 Perhaps the fact that although still prevalent, corruption in HP is generally at lesser levels than other parts, helps in this regard.

-During our tours we have found the people of HP to be among the most welcoming (it’s part of the reason we have chosen to make our home here).
+During our tours we have found the people of HP to be among the most welcoming.
 This may be due to the fact that these hills are a cultural crossroads and outsiders, both traders and those of a more martial bent, have travelled through these hills for millennia.
 Various parts of what is now Himachal have been under the control of dozens of invaders, the incursions recorded all the way back to the time of the Indus Valley civilisation (around 2000BC).
 Timur, Alexander the Great and many great Mughal warriors have all marched here.
 The state capital, Shimla was (in the late-seventeen-hundreds/early eighteen-hundreds) in the hands of the Gurkhas, who had spread their power all the way from central Nepal.
 They were, however, defeated at Kangra Fort – which we will see on tour – and their power started to wane.
 With the onset of the first Anglo-Sikh War in 1846, the British managed to expel the Gurkhas.

 Following the end of colonial rule, much of modern southern Himachal Pradesh was part of the Punjab, with Himachal Pradesh being not a state, but a province.
 Over the years boundaries were re-drawn until in 1971 the State of Himachal Pradesh Act was passed by parliament and HP became India’s 18th state.